 In 2013, I taught a weekend intensive on hearing assistive technology for a group of hard of hearing “super users” and community leaders.
 The Consumer Electronics Association Foundation sponsored the course.
 The Foundation representative was from Samsung.
-When I walked him through the workflow of one of the Big 6 fitting software modules, I could see the wheels turning.
+When I walked him through the workflow of one of the Big Six fitting software modules, I could see the wheels turning.
 We discussed the “consumer protection” angle, and I pointed out several places in the workflow where I (as the professional) could opt to override the FDA “red flags” with a patient waiver.
 He asked how important those flags were.
 When I suggested that they were indeed essential, he and I had a very enlightening conversation about how software could provide bullet-proof adherence to these guidelines.
-This conversation fundamentally changed how I looked at the potential for companies who were good at software-driven audio to help both my patients and the 80+% of their brethren who were suffering without help.
+This conversation fundamentally changed how I looked at the potential for companies who were good at software-driven audio to help both my patients and over 80 percent of their brethren who were suffering without help.

 After years of looking at market penetration for hearing aids stagnant at 25 percent, I am convinced that it is the FDA classification and its protection of the sales channel that keeps four of every five hard of hearing people from getting the help they need.